 Each project is managed within its own isolated environment in DDEV, which comprises multiple Docker containers.
 Each container serves a different function—one might handle the web server, another the database, and so on.
 Conceptually, you can think of it as ‘one container per project’ because all these containers work together seamlessly to support a single project.

-Docker ensures that a development environment is consistent with a production environment.
+Docker guarantees that a development environment is consistent with a production environment.
 Since Bedrock relies on specific server configurations and Composer for dependency management, Docker ensures that one can replicate these environments accurately across different development stages and team members’ machines.

-Thanks to Docker, ddev allows you to easily start, stop, or restart services without affecting the underlying host system.
+Thanks to Docker, DDEV allows you to easily start, stop, or restart services without affecting the underlying host system.
 This flexibility is invaluable when testing different configurations or updates, as it fits perfectly with Bedrock’s structured and modern approach to WordPress development.

-And finally, as projects grow, Docker makes it easy to scale applications by increasing container replicas or distributing them across multiple machines.
+As projects grow, Docker makes it easy to scale applications by increasing container replicas or distributing them across multiple machines.
 This is particularly useful for large-scale WordPress sites developed with Bedrock, providing an efficient way to handle traffic spikes and load balancing.

 Here are some definitions for other key terms.
 We’ve already discussed Docker extensively in the introduction, so we won’t be revisiting it here.
 Instead, let’s focus on other essential concepts like modern workflow, the 12-factor app methodology, and DDEV—all in the context of using Bedrock for WordPress development.